Nerwyn/service-call-tile-feature/README.md

 This project now has a fully featured configuration user interface!
 To get started, install this project using HACS by adding it as a custom frontend repository.
 Then go to a dashboard.

 Create a tile card, or any other card that supports card features.
 The entity ID can be anything you like.
-Click `ADD FEATURE` and then `Custom Features Row`
+Click `ADD FEATURE` and then `Custom features row`

 All custom features are encapsulated in a custom features row.
 This allows you to add multiple custom features to a row, apply overall CSS styles, and change the widths of features in the row relative to each other using the `flex-basis` CSS property.
 You can add a custom features row just like any default feature, except that this feature is available for all entities.